-If you’re not already an Experian user, the first step is to input your personal information such as your name, date of birth, address, and Social Security number into the company’s website.
+If you’re not already an Experian user, the first step is to create an account and enter your personal information such as your name, date of birth, address, and Social Security number into the company’s website.
 This allows Experian to identify you and locate the details of your credit history.

 To check if you’re eligible for a boost, you’ll need to connect your Experian account to the bank account you use to pay your monthly bills.
-If you do qualify for a boost, you’ll see the increase in your score immediately.
-According to Experian’s data, those who qualify for a boost see their FICO Score 8 increase by an average of 13 points.
-Be aware, not all customers experience an improvement in their credit score.
+If you do qualify for a boost, you’ll see the increase in your FICO® Score immediately.
+According to Experian’s data, those who qualify for a boost see their FICO Score increase by an average of 12 points.
+Be aware, not all customers experience an improvement in their credit scores.

-Once you sign up, you’ll also receive free access to your Experian credit report and FICO Score 8, as well as the service’s monitoring and alerts.
+Once you sign up, you’ll also receive free access to your Experian credit report and FICO® Score, as well as the service’s monitoring and alerts.
 This information allows you to gauge how you may appear to a potential lender.
-Based on your credit score, Experian will also suggest a list of credit cards or loans that might suit your circumstances.
+Based on your credit scores, Experian will also suggest a list of credit cards or loans that might suit your circumstances.

 Not surprisingly for a company with Experian’s global reach, the website is sleek, easy-to-understand, and intuitive.
 We were impressed by its simple and accessible language when discussing potentially complex financial terms.

 Its clean graphics allow you to see your credit score immediately and whether or not you’ve qualified for a boost.
 The service also allows you to see, at a glance, which credit bracket you fall into: poor, fair, good, very good, or excellent.

 Like any service related to your credit history, Experian Boost requires you to provide some personal information, so having these details is worthwhile.